-You came on time, you did your research and you feel more than prepared; now you find yourself waiting in a room with other applicants and anxiety starts to build.
+You came on time, you did your research and you feel more than prepared; now you find yourself waiting in a room with other applicants, and anxiety starts to build.
 Sweaty hands and a dry throat are slowly developing.
-You calm yourself down, in the end, is not a big deal, it’s not your first interview.
+You calm yourself down, in the end, it is not a big deal, it’s not your first interview.

 Maybe you just need the position, perhaps it’s your dream job, many can be the reasons but, we can all agree that interviews are stressful.
 Your fear of rejection pushes you to want to give an excellent first impression.

 Looking for a job IS a job!
 And as time passes by, the search gets harder, your motivation drops and your frustration grows.
 As this was not enough, you very rarely get any feedback on the way you perform in an interview, especially if we were not taken.